anon-blue/anon.blue/README.txt

-atus symbol.Bees make too much of it.
-Perhaps.
-Unless you're wearing itandis?
-  dies see you wearing it.
-Those ladies?Aren't they our cousins too?
-Distant.
-Distant.
+ck up some pollen here, sprinkle iit.   here.
+Maybe a dash over there,  a pinch on that one.See that?
+It's a little bit of magic.
+That's amazing.
+Why do we do thatant.
 Look at these two.  - Oouple of Hive Harrys.- Let's have fun with them .
 It must be dangerousbeing a Pollen Jock.
 Yeah.
 Once a bear pinned meagainst a mushroom!
 He had a paw on my throat,and with the other, he was slapping me!
 - Oh, my!- I never thought I'd knock him out.
 What were you doing during this?